Alien-Eye/BalanceBall2-PrivacyPolicy/index.md

   - AdMob collects IP addresses, user interactions, diagnostic information, and device and account identifiers for advertising, analytics, and fraud prevention purposes.
   - Data is encrypted in transit.
   - The Advertising ID can be reset or deleted by users using ad ID controls in the Android settings menu.
 For more information, visit the [Advertising ID help website.](https://support.google.com/googleplay/android-developer/answer/6048248#zippy=%2Creset-your-devices-advertising-id%2Cdelete-your-devices-advertising-id)
+  - Users can change their personalized ads consent at any time by navigating to <b>Settings > Privacy > Change Personalized Ads Consent.</b>
   - For more information on the privacy practices of Google AdMob, please visit the [Google Privacy Policy website](https://policies.google.com/privacy?hl=en)